 It is important for me to make a list of everything I want or need to bring on every vacation several weeks in advance so I can try to avoid forgetting anything!
 Being organized is my specialty so I figure that if I allow enough time, my mind may spontaneously remember an important item to add to the list while I'm not thinking about it or during the night.
 The brain can be so weird like that.
 We're only human and we are not perfect, which allows me to give you the top 10 items we often forget to pack.

 9. Sweatshirt/jacket--Yes, I know, it is Florida, but depending on the time of year, you may need a jacket or a sweatshirt.
 They are mostly needed at night, but there have been times where the day time temps will be cooler than expected in November through March.
 Plus, the air conditioning is running so high in the restaurants in the summer that it may be too cool for a few of you while you eat.
 Temporary AC blasts in stores and hallways are no big deal, because you can control how long you stay there, but dining is a different story.
 Mornings can start out very cool, also, depending on the season.
 Check the weather channel for a local forecast a couple days before you go to Disney World.

-Most first time visitors think they will wear one outfit per day, but 9 times out of 10, you change.
+7. Extra clothes--Most first time visitors think they will wear one outfit per day, but 9 times out of 10, you change.
 You want fresh clothes after you go swimming, fresh clothes after playing in a hot theme park all day, fresh (better smelling) clothing for the dining reservations you made 180 days ago, etc. At a minimum, extra socks and underwear are highly recommended.

-If you like getting Disney dollars, like me, or points/dollars on whatever card you use, we use the credit card for as much as possible, but there are times when cash is needed.
+6. Cash--If you like getting Disney dollars, like me, or points/dollars on whatever card you use, we use the credit card for as much as possible, but there are times when cash is needed.
 Because we use our Disney card so much, I can only think of a couple times I needed cash and that is for tips and coins for the pressed penny machines.
-If you think of the tips you would need as soon as you step out of your house to leave for Disney World, you will come up with several instances where cash for tips is needed.
+If you think of the tips you would need as soon as you step out of your house to leave for Walt Disney World, you will come up with several instances where cash for tips is needed.
 To name a few: Car service to airport, Shuttle drivers for luggage, Special airport assistance, Airport curbside check-in, Valet, Airport vending machines, Flight attendant tip for alcohol drinks, Concierge, Bellhop, Disney Coach personnel.

 3. Ponchos or Rain Jackets--Central Florida is prone to rain showers.
 Especially in the summer.
 While you can purchase very cheap ponchos at a local store at home and they can be thrown away, the Disney ponchos are a higher quality and can be reused.
 You could bring ponchos or rain jackets with you, but I opted to buy Disney ponchos the first time we needed them and keep them for future trips.
-You will pay a premium price, but if you don't already own ponchos, think about waiting until you need them at the park, buy them there and save them to bring on all future trips.
+You will pay a premium price, but if you do not already own ponchos, think about waiting until you need them at the park, buy them there and save them to bring on all future trips.
 You will have the classic Disney characters on them and a nice keepsake for all ages to be used many times over the years.
 (Except, the little kids will need an upgrade as they grow out of their poncho.)
 If you plan on going to Disney more than once, in the long run, buying the Disney poncho is more cost effective.
-Out of a dozen times I've been to Disney, I needed a poncho once for one day.
+Out of a dozen times I have been to Disney, I needed a poncho once for one day.

 2. Extra batteries/charging cord for camera--Camera---CHECK!
 But, what about a charging cord or extra batteries?
 If you want to save yourself some money at Disney World, be sure to bring extra batteries or your charging cord.
 No matter where you go in the US, the price of charging your phone at your vacation location will be very expensive.
 You know why?
 Because they can charge those insane prices!
-They know you won't put the camera away and not take pictures, because you forgot extra batteries or charging cord.
-It's not like you forgot a bathing suit and will just skip swimming.
+They know you will not put the camera away and not take pictures, because you forgot extra batteries or charging cord.
+It is not like you forgot a bathing suit and will just skip swimming.
 Your camera is the most important item next to your flight ticket, credit card, driver's license/passport and MagicBands.